Schkrabi/TypeSystem/README.md

 For example signature of general double type (without specific representation) would be:

-    Int
+    Double

 or

-    Int:*
+    Double:*

 #### Composite types
-There are two kind of composite types in language: type tuples and arrow types (functiona types).
+There are two kind of composite types in language: type tuples and arrow types (types of functions).

 For type tuples we use list syntax: